tspannhw/bigdata-essentials/data-structures/README.md

 ### Binary Search Tree
 - value of all the nodes in left sub tree are lesser and right sub-tree are greater.
+- All the operations insert, delete, search are proportional to height of the tree.

 #### Pseudo Code
 ##### Add a Node